Do I need to pay super if I work for myself?

 Should I pay myself super?

-Yes, but it’s your choice.
+It's your choice.
 Any money you contribute to your super now could make a big difference when it comes to retirement.
 That’s because your super earns compound returns over time.

 Use our super projection calculator for an idea of what your future income could look like, with or without super.